GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

   projectRaster(., crs = crs(ma), method = "bilinear")
 ```

-We could plot this right away use base graphics in R by simply feeding the raster to the `plot()` command, however, I much prefer plots that have been made using `ggplot2`.
+We could plot this right away using base graphics in R by simply feeding the raster to the `plot()` command, however, I much prefer plots that have been made using `ggplot2`.
 This requires a bit more footwork, though, since we need to convert the raster data to a regular dataframe composed of three columns: the raster value and the two dimmensions of the coordinates.

 ```r